WasmEdge/docs/docs/contribute/source/plugin/rusttls.md

 cd WasmEdge/plugins/wasmedge_rustls
 ```

-## Build the Plugin
+## Build the Plug-in

-Now you can build the Rustls plugin.
+Now you can build the Rustls plug-in.
 Run the following command:

 ```bash
 cargo build --release
 ```

-This command builds the plugin in release mode.
+This command builds the plug-in in release mode.
 The compiled binary will be located in the `target/release` directory.

-## Install the Plugin
+## Install the Plug-in

-To install the plugin, you can use the `cargo install` command:
+To install the plug-in, you can use the `cargo install` command:

 ```bash
 cargo install --path .
 ```

-This command will install the built plugin into your Rust binary directory.
+This command will install the built plug-in into your Rust binary directory.

 ## Usage

-To use the plugin with WasmEdge, you need to specify it when starting the WasmEdge runtime:
+To use the plug-in with WasmEdge, you need to specify it when starting the WasmEdge runtime:

 ```bash
 wasmedge --dir .:. --reactor --rustls_plugin target/release/libwasmedge_rustls.so your_wasm_file.wasm
 ```

 Replace `your_wasm_file.wasm` with the path to your WebAssembly file.
-The `--rustls_plugin` flag specifies the path to the Rustls plugin.
+The `--rustls_plugin` flag specifies the path to the Rustls plug-in.

 That's it!
-You have successfully built and installed the WasmEdge Rustls plugin.
-Please ensure to replace the OpenSSL plugin with the Rustls plugin in your WasmEdge runtime configuration if you were previously using OpenSSL.
+You have successfully built and installed the WasmEdge Rustls plug-in.
+Please ensure to replace the OpenSSL plug-in with the Rustls plug-in in your WasmEdge runtime configuration if you were previously using OpenSSL.

 For more information, you can refer to the [GitHub repository](https://github.com/WasmEdge/WasmEdge/tree/master/plugins/wasi_crypto).